Explore your drill core in unprecedented detail. Show the 3D structure, density and geochemistry at high resolution, all in a powerful intuitive UI.

 Orexplore Insight®️ allows you to export assay data, planar and linear geological structures and density to your preferred geo modelling software.

 All data transferred over the Internet is protected by strong encryption to prevent eavesdropping or tampering.
-Continuous backups ensure that data isn’t list or misplaced.
+Continuous backups ensure that data isn’t lost or misplaced.